tsai810417/VSEPR-Models/proposal.md

 VSEPR Models is a tool that illustrate the 3D views of different shapes.

-User can select shape on the menu to view it in 3D.
+User can select generic formula on the menu to view it in 3D.
 ## Functionality and MVP
 By selecting a shape, users will see:
 - [ ] Informations about bond angles